 photo: Jessica McGehee

 My husband has now been in the military for a little over three years.
-When he first told me he was signing up for bootcamp, my brain was flooded with romantic notions about a big, beautiful house, long love letters, and living in exotic places across the world.
+When he first told me he was signing up for bootcamp, my brain was flooded with romantic notions about a big, beautiful house, long love letters and living in exotic places across the world.

 Boy, did I get a reality check.

-Instead of going to Spain or Hawaii, we got Norfolk, Virginia (so much for that dream sheet, right?), and rather than a luxurious house with a two-car garage, our humble abode had cockroaches greeting us on move-in day.
+Instead of going to Spain or Hawaii, we got Norfolk, Va. (so much for that dream sheet, right?), and rather than a luxurious house with a two-car garage, our humble abode had cockroaches greeting us on move-in day.